 When you take out a loan, you will normally get a choice between a secured loan or an unsecured loan.
-A secured loan is protected by an asset such as a car which the lender can claim if you default on your loan.
+A secured loan is protected by an asset such as a car, which the lender can claim if you default on your loan.
 This makes your debt less risky.
-In return, you will hopefully get a relatively low interest rate loan.
+In return, you will usually get a lower interest rate than if your loan was unsecured.

 An unsecured loan is one that doesn’t have an asset attached to it as security.
 They are convenient if you don’t own a high-value item, however banks are more likely to charge a higher interest rate to account for the added risk.

-Low rate personal loans are less likely to be unsecured but it is always worth investigating the options to find the best deal you can.
+Low-rate personal loans are more likely to be secured than unsecured, but it is always worth investigating the options to find the best deal you can.

-Looking for a low interest personal loan is a good strategy but don’t forget to check the fees and charges.
+Looking for a low-interest personal loan can be a good strategy, but don’t forget to check the fees and charges.
 For example, a low-interest personal loan with a high application fee may ultimately turn out to be more expensive than a higher-interest personal loan with lower ongoing costs.
 To get a better idea of the total cost of a low rate personal loan, it’s worth looking at its comparison rate.

 The comparison rate on a personal loan incorporates all standard fees and charges attached to the personal loan.
 The comparison rate is designed to give you a more accurate indication of how much your personal loan will cost over the life of your loan than the advertised rate.

 Comparison rates also help you compare low-interest-rate personal loans more accurately.
 For example, if a comparison rate is significantly higher than the advertised rate, it’s likely that there are high fees or a scheduled rate increase built into that loan.